VenueDriver/aws-app-logger/README.md

 ### Pretty printing

-You can also log an optional pretty-printed representation that displays the class name, and it uses Awesome Print to render the object so that you can see array indexes and useful things like that.
+You can also log an optional pretty-printed representation that displays the class name, and it uses JSON.pretty_generate to render the object so that you can easily read it and also copy and paste it as JSON data.

 You can enable pretty printing with the `nopretty:true` option when you set up your logging: